The Moser-Tardos Framework with Partial Resampling: Packet routing

-Then there is a schedule $S'$ of length $L' = L(1 + 1/m) + i$, in which every interval of length $i'$ has congestion $\leq C'$.
-Furthermore, such a schedule can be found in polynomial time. \end{proposition} \begin{proof} Suppose we add delays in the range $b = i - i' - 1$ uniformly to each packet within each frame of length $F = m i$.
-In this case, the categories correspond to each packet $x$, and for each delay $t$ we assign $\lambda_{x,t} = \alpha$.
-For each edge $f$ and $i'$-interval $I$, we introduce a complex bad event $\mathcal B_{f, I}$ that the congestion in the interval exceeds $C'$.
-Each such bad-event has a distinct label, and we use the fractional hitting-set $Q_{f,I}$ of width $d$ as described in Theorem~\ref{devthm}.
+Then there is a schedule $S'$ of length $L' = L(1 + 1/m) + i$, in which every interval of length $i'$ has congestion at most $C'$.
+Furthermore, such a schedule can be found in polynomial time. \end{proposition} \begin{proof} Suppose we add delays in the range $\{0, \dots, i - i' - 1 \}$ uniformly to each packet within each frame of length $F = m i$.
+In this case, we have a variable corresponding to each packet $x$, and for each delay $\delta$ we assign $\lambda_{x,{\delta}} = \alpha$.
+For each edge $f$ and $i'$-interval $I$, we have a complex bad event $\mathcal B_{f, I}$ that the congestion in the interval exceeds $C'$.
+Each such bad-event uses the fractional hitting-set $Q_{f,I}$ with parameter $d$ as described in Theorem~\ref{devthm}.